bartbartelds/obsidian-writing/competitions/GWstorieseverywhere.md

 ## **March 2024:** _Ghosted_

-I vanished, and I'm so sorry.
+Your blanket of warm acceptance is more than I can bear.
+I'm so sorry.
 I would take the memories with me if I could. #GWstorieseverywhere

 ## **April 2024:** _Otherworldly_